A Comparison between Markov Switching Zero-inflated and Hurdle Models for Spatio-temporal Infectious Disease Counts: Analysis of the Chikungunya Infection Data in Rio de Janeiro

-Figure 3 shows the estimated seasonal trend of the endemic rate under both Markov switching models.
+Figure~\ref{fig:endemic-parts} shows the estimated seasonal trend of the endemic rate under both Markov switching models.
 The seasonal trend is highest in the summer when mosquito activity is at its highest, and lowest during the winter.
-The ZS-MSNBH model shows less seasonal variation compared to the ZS-MSNB model; we find this reasonable, as the ZS-MSNBH model must switch states every time the counts change from 0 to positive and vice-versa creating more variation in the counts due to the state switching.
+The ZS-MSNBH model shows a similar seasonal variation compared to the ZS-MSNB model.

-Table \ref{tab:odds-ratio} presents the odds ratios for the Markov chain part (see equations (\ref{eqn:ZSMSP3}) and (\ref{eqn:ZSMSP4})) of the fitted ZS-MSNB and ZS-MSNBH models.
+Table~\ref{tab:odds-ratio} presents the odds ratios for the Markov chain part (see equations (\ref{eqn:ZSMSP3}) and (\ref{eqn:ZSMSP4})) of the fitted ZS-MSNB and ZS-MSNBH models.
 The intercept row can be interpreted as the probabilities of reemergence or persistence assuming one case reported previously for the persistence, keeping other covariates at their average values, and assuming no disease presence in any neighboring areas previously.
-From Table \ref{tab:odds-ratio}, it can be seen that the estimated probabilities of persistence are much higher than reemergence for the ZS-MSNB and ZS-MSNBH models, meaning the models expect that if the disease is present it will be more likely to be present again.
+From Table \ref{tab:odds-ratio}, the estimated probabilities of persistence are much higher than reemergence for the ZS-MSNB and ZS-MSNBH models, meaning the models expect that if the disease is present/absent it will be more likely to be present/absent in the following times.
 Also in the ZS-MSNBH model, the average probability of staying in the current state (presence or absence) is lower compared to the ZS-MSNB model.
 This is reasonable because the ZS-MSNBH model is forced to switch states whenever going from positive case counts to zero case counts and vice versa.